We drove off the beaten track, and saw Richmond Park

 This Christmas, experience Richmond Park like never before with a ride around in a six-person Park Brake drawn by our majestic Shire Horses.
 Enjoy the sounds of hoofs and bells, revel in the crisp air and watch the wildlife up close while you snuggle under a blanket… and have some sloe gin and a mince pie to truly get into the festive spirit!

 From Easter through to September, you can meet the Shire horses at Hampton Court Palace.
 Come and join us for a tour of the wonderful East Front Gardens and watch our gentle giants in action.
 Contact us for more information.

-Want to hire a unique carriage ride in Richmond Park for a special occasion?
+Want to hire a unique carriage ride in Richmond Park or Bushy Park for a special occasion?
 Simply fill in the contact form below and we’ll revert asap.

 CARRIAGE & TRAM RIDES